givemepower8/givemepower8.github.io/_posts/2018-04-02-React-Components-JSX.md

 # JSX

-JSX looks like a template language you directly write in JavaScript, usually in the return block in functional components, and in the render method in class-based component.
+JSX looks like a template language you directly write in JavaScript, usually in the return block in functional components, and in the render method in class-based components.

 More than a a template language, JSX comes with the full power of JavaScript.
 Under the hood, JSX is transpiled into JavaScript to produce React elements.

-Inside JSX, we wrap variables in curly braces.
-You can put any valid JavaScript expression or call a JavaScript function inside the curly braces.
+Inside JSX, we use props to wrap variables in curly braces.
+Arguments are often passed by attributes.

+And You can put any valid JavaScript expression or call a JavaScript function inside the curly braces.

 ```js
 class HelloMessage extends React.Component {